Federated Concept-Based Models: Interpretable models with distributed supervision: Introduction

-To bridge this gap, we introduce \emph{Federated Concept-based Models (F-CMs)}, a new methodology for deploying concept-based architectures in evolving federated settings.
-Crucially, F-CMs handle \emph{statistical heterogeneity} and \emph{temporal non-stationarity}: as new clients join (potentially from new data distributions), they may introduce previously unseen concepts and novel dependencies.
-To accommodate this, F-CMs expand the shared concept space and, when available, update the concept dependency structure, while adapting the architecture modularly---updating only the affected components---thereby avoiding full retraining and preserving previously learned knowledge.
-To the best of our knowledge, F-CMs are the first to address evolving concept spaces under temporal non-stationarity (dynamic participation and data drift) via structure-aware modular architecture adaptation, rather than a fixed model.

-Our methodology benefits both communities.
-On the one hand, it provides a systematic way to incorporate concept-based interpretability into evolving FL settings; on the other hand, within concept-based modeling, it reduces the need for concept annotations at a single institution by enabling privacy-preserving knowledge sharing.
-Our key contributions are: \begin{itemize}[noitemsep, topsep=1pt, parsep=1pt, partopsep=1pt] \item We introduce \textbf{F-CMs, a new methodology for deploying concept-based architectures in realistic federated settings}, addressing heterogeneous, partial concept supervision and temporal non-stationarity. \item We instantiate F-CMs with four CM architectures and validate them on five synthetic benchmarks and a real-life medical imaging dataset, demonstrating \textbf{strong predictive and intervention performance}, \textbf{interpretable inference for concepts unannotated} at a given institution, and \textbf{reduced retraining cost} under federation growth. \end{itemize}
+To bridge this gap, we introduce \emph{Federated Concept-based Models (F-CMs)}, a new methodology for deploying concept-based architectures in realistic federated settings.
+Crucially, F-CMs handle \emph{statistical heterogeneity} and \emph{temporal non-stationarity}: as new clients join (potentially from new data distributions), they may introduce previously unseen concepts and novel dependencies between them.
+To accommodate this, F-CMs expand the shared concept space and, when available, update the concept dependency structure.
+Furthermore, the architecture is adapted by updating only the affected components, thereby avoiding full retraining while preserving previously learned knowledge.
+To the best of our knowledge, F-CMs are the first to address evolving concept spaces under temporal non-stationarity (dynamic participation and data drift) in FL by adapting the model structure, instead of assuming a fixed shared model.
+Our key contributions benefit both communities and are as follows: \begin{itemize}[noitemsep, topsep=1pt, parsep=1pt, partopsep=1pt, leftmargin=3em] \item We introduce \textbf{F-CMs}, a novel methodology for deploying \textbf{concept-based architectures in realistic federated settings}, addressing heterogeneous, partial concept supervision and temporal non-stationarity. \begin{itemize} \item For evolving FL settings, it provides a systematic way to incorporate architectural \textbf{interpretability} while allowing the shared model structure to adapt during training, moving beyond the fixed-architecture assumption of standard FL. \item For interpretability, it \textbf{reduces the cost} for concept annotations at a single institution by enabling privacy-preserving knowledge sharing. \end{itemize} \item We instantiate F-CMs with four CM architectures and validate them on synthetic benchmarks and two real-world medical imaging datasets.
+Results show \textbf{comparable predictive and intervention accuracy} w.r.t. full concept supervision, enable \textbf{interpretable inference over concepts missing at individual clients}, and \textbf{reduce retraining cost} under federation growth. \end{itemize} With this work, we hope to contribute toward the broader goal of scaling interpretable models while remaining grounded in real-world constraints and deployment scenarios.